allwefantasy/byzer-agent/README.md

 *Latest News* 🔥

-- [2024/01] Byzer-Agent released in Byzer-LLM 0.1.38
-- [2023/12] Byzer-Agent released in Byzer-LLM 0.1.22
+- [2024/03] Byzer-Agent released in Byzer-LLM 0.1.44

 ---

 Byzer-Agent is an distributed agent framework for LLM.
 It is designed to be easy to use, easy to scale, and easy to debug.
-It is built on top of Ray, developed from [autogen](https://github.com/microsoft/autogen), a high-performance distributed execution framework.
+It is built on top of Ray, developed from [autogen](https://github.com/microsoft/autogen)。

 The code of Byzer-Agent is under the project [Byzer-LLM](https://github.com/allwefantasy/byzer-llm).
 So this project is just a document project.